 You need to change your ISO when the light changes or you need to control the ambient exposure.
 If there is bright sunlight and you are shooting outdoors, you will need to use a smaller ISO number.
 If you are shooting indoors and the subject is stationary, you need a higher ISO number.
 However, if you are using a flash or speedlight, you need to use a small ISO number to ensure that the image is not overexposed.

-Next, the shutter speed should depend on the amount of the ambient light you wish to capture.
-This fact tends to surprise beginner photographers.
+Next, the shutter speeds should depend on the amount of the ambient light you wish to capture.
 While shutter speed is primarily used to freeze motion, it also controls the amount of ambient light that is captured.

 The Sunny 16 Rule is the basis for multiple other situations.
 If it is overcast and you need to open the aperture, you can either eyeball the exposure or use a light meter.
-Let’s imagine the shutter speed is asking for 1/100.
+Let’s imagine the fast shutter speed is asking for 1/100.
 This might be a little towards the red line, especially if you are using a telephoto lens.
-So, you decide to set your shutter speed at 1/200.
+So, you decide to set your fast shutter speed at 1/200.
 Therefore, what is the ISO number?
-The answer is 200, which is reciprocal of the shutter speed.
+The answer is ISO 200.
+ISO 200 is reciprocal of the shutter speed.

-I know I’m starting to sound like a broken record, but “it depends.”
-Start with an ISO of 100.
-Set your shutter speed and aperture where you want or need them to be given your goals of the photo.
-Then adjust your ISO to achieve the exposure you are looking for.
-Remember that images using higher ISO can get grainy or noisy, but a grainy image is better than one you don’t capture at all!
+Start with ISO 100 or ISO 200 if you need more exposure.
+Set your fast shutter speed and aperture where you want or need them to be given your goals of the photo.
+Then adjust your ISO to achieve the exposure you are looking for, whether ISO 100 or ISO 200.
+Remember that images using high ISO like ISO 200 can get grainy or noisy, but a grainy image is better than one you don’t capture at all!

 Wildlife photography is yet another demanding requirement for photographers.
 The light is constantly changing, with the direction, intensity and color temperature in constant fluctuation.
 For situations like this, it is imperative that you use a color chart as a reference.
 This ensures that you have the correct white balance setting for each session.

 If you are shooting with a strong directional light during the early part of the day or the late afternoon (also known as the golden hour), start with your aperture setting first.
 Next, balance the shutter speed.
 Choose the lowest ISO after your exposure value is dialed in.
-If you need a faster shutter speed, you can always dial in a higher number, but be sure to balance the exposure with a higher ISO number.
+If you need a faster shutter speed, you can always dial in a high ISO number.
+If you’re using a higher ISO number, be sure to balance the exposure with the high ISO number.
 This will be a good time for Auto ISO if your camera supports it.